kukicado/building-a-reservation-site-with-python-starlette-mongodb-and-stitch/article/article.md

 ], middleware=middleware)
 ```

 With the middleware in place, we are ready to start implementing our controller functions.
 This middleware will now execute for all of our functions.
-We could get granular and pass it only for specific routes, but since all of our routes will be talking to the database, it makes sense to apply this middleware globaly.
+We could get granular and pass it only for specific routes, but since all of our routes will be talking to the database, it makes sense to apply this middleware globally.
 We will be able to access our database in each route via `request.state.db`.

 ## Defining our Data Model